Trench drain: Airports

 The use of trench drains in construction began with the commission by the British Airports Authority of a company called Gatic.
-Airports were in need of a form of trench drainage with fewer movable parts and less tendency to collapse under heavy traffic than the traditional drainage gratings.
-Gatic designed and engineered the first stainless steel slot drain, and it was installed first at Stansted Airport in the United Kingdom, following which it was specified at Britain’s most famous airport – Heathrow.
+Airports were in need of a form of trench drainage with fewer movable parts and less tendency to collapse under heavy traffic, compared to traditional drainage gratings.
+Gatic designed and engineered the first stainless steel slot drain, and it was installed first at Stansted Airport in the United Kingdom, following which it was specified at Britain's most famous airport – Heathrow.
 These airports continue to use stainless steel slot drainage both airside and landside for surface water drainage requirements.

-Industrial, Development and Urban Landscapes
+Industrial, development, and urban landscapes

 Following the use of slot drainage at airports, the manufacturers began engineering slot drainage for other types of construction project, including ports, docks, industrial areas, motorways, roads, car parks and urban developments.
 Differing sizes and load ratings variations of the original slot drain product now exist, manufactured by Gatic and a handful of other manufacturers, most notably Halfords and Aco technologies.